shee0049/rustoku-cli/README.md

 # rustoku-cli
 A lightweight CLI remote application to control your roku using your terminal and VIM keys!
-Inspired by other similar tui applications, rustoku-cli uses the internal [External Control Protocol (ECP)](https://developer.roku.com/en-ca/docs/developer-program/dev-tools/external-control-api.md) provided by roku's API.
-By sending empty post requests to certain URI's you can turn your computer into a remote!
+Inspired by other similar tui applications, rustoku-cli uses the [External Control Protocol (ECP)](https://developer.roku.com/en-ca/docs/developer-program/dev-tools/external-control-api.md) provided by roku's API.
+By sending empty POST requests to certain URI's you can turn your computer into a remote!

 This project was created for my own personal use and as an introduction to learning rust.
 But feel free to send a [pull request](https://github.com/shee0049/rustoku-cli/pulls) if you would like to add anything.